Wednesday, October 25, 2023

 I think Hosea 13:7-8 is also a factor in understanding how Revelation 13 and Daniel 7 relate.
 The feet of the Bear are associated with violence and thus military force, I think they represent the Persian Generals who eventually defected to Heraclius, Shahrbaraz and Kardarigan.

 As far as the mortal wound goes, Heraclius was in some sources literally wounded at the battle of Nineveh in 627.
-But symbolically I think it mainly refers to how the loses the Empire suffered in 610-614 seemed like something it would not be able to recover from till it did under Heraclius's campaigns of the 620s.
+But symbolically I think it mainly refers to how the loses the Empire suffered in 610-614 seemed like something it would not be able to recover from, until it did under Heraclius's campaigns of the 620s.

-The Beast out of Earth aka The False Prophet would be Sergius Patriarch of Constantinople, the highest ranking religious leaders in the empire who also held pollical and military authority at times.
+The Beast out of Earth aka The False Prophet would be Sergius Patriarch of Constantinople, the highest ranking religious leader in the empire who also held pollical and military authority at times.

 My Roma post ends with how The Beast destroying Babylon fits Babylon as Rome.
 But if you view Babylon as Jerusalem then in the Spring of 630 AD Heraclius did betray and massacre the Jews of Jerusalem (and possibly Miaphysite Christians as well).
 And if you want Babylon to still be an east of the Euphrates center of Paganism then that fits Takht-e Soleymān in 624 or Dastgerd in 627.